-Anton Shekhovtsov talks with Margaret Childs at the Vienna Humanities Festival 2017
+Anton Shekhovtsov talks with Margaret Childs at the Vienna Humanities Festival 2017.

-On 23 September 2017, Anton Shekhovtsov — a Visiting Fellow at the IWM and author of the book Russia and the Western Far Right – discussed the current situation and drew parallels to the cultural and political developments in the 1970–80s that were marked by a “silent counter-revolution” of the Right against the post-materialist “silent revolution” of the Left.
+On 23 September 2017, Anton Shekhovtsov, Visiting Fellow at the Institute for Human Sciences (IWM), and author of the book Russia and the Western Far Right, discussed the current situation and drew parallels to the cultural and political developments in the 1970s and 1980s that were marked by a “silent counter-revolution” of the Right against the post-materialist “silent revolution” of the Left.
 Margaret Childs, Editor-in-Chief of Metropole, moderated the conversation.
+Watch the full debate:

 Cover Picture: French far right leader Marine Le Pen (left) and Austria’s right wing party leader Heinz Christian Strache (right) listen to the Dutch Geert Wilders during the press conference of a convention of European nationalists, in Milan, Italy, 29 January 2016.
 Photo: © Antonio Calanni / AP / picturedesk.com

 The Vienna Humanities Festival, organised by the IWM, Wien Museum and Time to Talk, is a series of around 40 Events (in German and English) which took place from 22 till 24 September 2017 for the second time at the Wien Museum, TU Wien, Evangelische Volksschule and Radiokulturhaus.